 In the NDPA sounding phase, the AP, which is a sensing transmitter, sends an SI2SR NDP, on which one or more STAs perform sensing measurements(#123, #309, #862).
 The NDPA sounding phase shall be present in a TB sensing measurement instance if at least one STA that is a sensing receiver in this NDPA sounding phase and that is not assigned to be polled or has responded in the polling phase(#761).

-The AP shall transmit a Sensing NDP Announcement frame to one or more STAs that are sensing re-ceivers in this NDPA sounding phase and that are not assigned to be polled or have responded in the polling phase, followed by a SIFS and SI2SR NDP transmission.
-The STA Info fields within the Sens-ing NDP Announcement frame specify STAs that shall perform sensing measurements on the SI2SR NDP sent by the AP(#763, #476, #621, #125, #863).
+The AP shall transmit a Sensing NDP Announcement frame to one or more STAs that are sensing receivers in this NDPA sounding phase and that are not assigned to be polled or have responded in the polling phase, followed by a SIFS and SI2SR NDP transmission.
+The STA Info fields within the Sensing NDP Announcement frame specify STAs that shall perform sensing measurements on the SI2SR NDP sent by the AP(#763, #476, #621, #125, #863).

-When a PPDU bandwidth is less than or equal to 160 MHz, the format of the SI2SR NDP in the NDPA sounding phase of a TB sensing measurement instance shall be a HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP)(Motion 189).
+When the PPDU bandwidth of the Sensing NDP Announcement frame is less than or equal to 160 MHz, the format of the SI2SR NDP shall be a HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP)(Motion 189).

-When the PPDU bandwidth equal 320 MHz, the format of SI2SR NDP in the NDPA sounding phase of a TB sensing measurement instance shall be an EHT sounding NDP, as described in 36.3.18 (EHT sounding NDP).
-In TB sensing measurement instance, an EHT LTF symbol shall use the 2x LTF with 1.6 µs GI EHT-LTF and all the EHT puncturing patterns shall be supported(Motion 189).
+When the PPDU bandwidth of the Sensing NDP Announcement frame is equal to 320 MHz, the format of SI2SR NDP shall be an EHT sounding NDP, as described in 36.3.18 (EHT sounding NDP).
+The EHT LTF symbol shall use the 2x LTF with 1.6 µs GI EHT-LTF and all the EHT puncturing patterns shall be supported(Motion 189).

-When an SI2SR NDP bandwidth equal 320 MHz, for transmission of EHT-STFs and EHT-LTFs, if , the spatial mapping matrix, Q matrix, shall be an Identity matrix, and if , the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
+When an SI2SR NDP bandwidth is equal to 320 MHz, for transmission of EHT-STFs and EHT-LTFs, if , the spatial mapping matrix, Q matrix, shall be an Identity matrix, and if , the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
 The Q matrix be-comes an Identity matrix when all 0 rows are removed(Motion 191).

+The AP shall select a bandwidth value for the NDPA sounding and the TF sounding phase that is less than or equal to the Sensing Assigned Max Bandwidth of each of the STAs addressed in this phase .
+When transmitting a Sensing NDP Announcement frame and

+SI2SR NDP, the AP shall set the TXVECTOR parameter CH_BANDWIDTH to that same

+Bandwidth.

+In the Sensing NDP Announcement frame, the AP shall set the value of SI2SR NSTS subfield

+and SI2SR Rep subfield of the STA Info fields, corresponding to each of the STAs addressed by that

+frame, to be less than or equal to the value of the Sensing Assigned SI2SR STS and Sensing Assigned SI2SR Rep respectively.
+The combination of the values of the SI2SR NSTS and the SI2SR Rep shall not lead to a total

+number of HE-LTFs transmitted as part of the HE Ranging NDP transmission, that exceeds the total number of HE-LTFs the corresponding STA is capable of receiving, as signaled in the Sensing element.

-TGbf editor: insert the following paragraph at the end of following section in 11bf draft 0.5 as:
+TGbf editor: insert the following paragraph at the end of following section in 11bf draft 0.5 as (#5):

 TF sounding phase